-An official withdrawal is considered to have occurred on the date that the student provides to the school official notification of his or her intent to withdraw.
-Students who must withdraw from the school are requested to notify the office of the Academic Dean/Director of Education in writing to provide official notification, including the official date and reason, of their intent to withdraw.
+An official withdrawal is considered to have occurred on the earlier of a) the date that the student provides to The School official notification of his or her intent to withdraw or b) the date that the student begins the withdrawal process.
+Students who must withdraw from The School are requested to notify the office of the Academic Dean/Director of Education by telephone, in person, or in writing, to provide official notification of their intent to withdraw.
+Students will be asked to provide the official date of withdrawal and the reason for withdrawal in writing at the time of official notification.
 When the student begins the process of withdrawal, the student or the office of the Academic Dean/Director of Education will complete the necessary form(s).
-The school shall mail a written acknowledgement of a student's written withdrawal to the student within 15 calendar days of the postmark date of notification.
-Such written acknowledgement is not necessary if a refund has been mailed to the student within the 15 calendar days.
+The School shall mail a written acknowledgment of a student's written withdrawal to the student within 15 calendar days of the postmark date of notification.
+Such written acknowledgment is not necessary is a refund has been mailed to the student within the 15 calendar days.